A Special Family Adventure

 The advantage, of course, to staying inside the park is getting more time at locations and better parking options.
 Yes, the parking lots can fill up by 9:30 am.
 You also save yourself from having to criss cross the park and be in the car for longer amounts of time.
 Although the park isn’t huge, the roads are slow and you may find yourself caught in a traffic jam due to wildlife activity.

-Adventure Outside America’s First National Park
+Adventure Outside of Yellowstone National Park

 We spent over a week moving from lodge to lodge within the park.
 There are endless trails to hike and so many sites to see where wildlife abounds.
 If you are willing to take a drive outside the park area, Cody WY is a fabulous town to visit.
 You could spend all day at the Buffalo Bill Center of the West learning about the history of the cowboy/rodeo life.
 If you have time to spend the night in Cody, buy tickets and get the real rodeo experience each night at the Cody Rodeo Stampede.

+It was a dream come true to take the kids on an adventure in Yellowstone National Park.
 Check out the rest of our adventures that trip.
 We road tripped parts of Colorado and Wyoming to visit other beautiful areas of our country including Rocky Mountain National Park and the area of Medicine Bow in Wyoming.